 You can have twenty colleges saved in your Common App profile at one time.

 Deadlines are not suggestions — you must have your full application completed by that date.
-Don’t wait until the day before the deadline to start your application!
+Do not wait until the day before the deadline to start your application!
 Once you complete your application at each college and university, you will typically receive an identification number and an online portal account at each institution to track the status of your application throughout the process.

 As you get other portions submitted, such as your transcript and recommendation letters, they get added to your existing file.